zderApfel/RoU/README.md

 ### Detained

 When detained, a mercenary is in police custody.
-Mercenaries stay in this state for a certain amount of time depending on the wanted level you had before
+Mercenaries stay in this state for a certain amount of time depending on the wanted level you had before and can end in the following after a time:

-[TBD]
+* Bail Out - With wanted levels between 1-2 they will be released after a time with all their possessions and a portion of your faction's money deducted
+* Imprisoned - With wanted levels between 3-5 they will be imprisoned for the rest of the game, or if broken out.
+(See, [jailbreaks](#jailbreaks))
+* Snitch - If their loyalty is low enough, they will snitch, which means a number of other mercenaries may be given the "Outlaw" status for the zone they were arrested in permanently.
+Mercenaries who snitch are effectively removed from the game as if they died

 ## Item Quality

 Quality is tied directed to cost in shops, chance to spawn in loot areas, and signified but a color around it in the inventory.
-Quality is NOT a signifier of how strong/good the item is.
+Quality is NOT automatically a signifier of how strong/good the item is.

-* Common [1] | Light grey | Most mundane items and common melee weapons are in this category
+* Common [1] | Light grey | Most mundane items, common melee weapons, and low-quality firearms are in this category

 * Uncommon [2] | Light green | Civilian firearms and unique melee weapons are in this category